Cass Gilbert on the Baja Divide Missions section

 Getting there is surprisingly simple and affordable.
 Cheap flights can be found into La Paz, one of the region’s main transportation hubs, from where you can hop on a bus (8-10 hours with the Aguila line, can be booked online, bike fits in the hold), or hitch to the quiet backwaters of San Ignacio, the start point of the section (prevailing winds means it’s best to ride south).
 There are also flights into Loreto with Alaska Airlines, providing a shorter access point to San Ignacio.
 Best of all, Alaska only charges $25 for bikes!

-In terms of timing, You’ll probably want to put aside 11 riding days for this section, plus a possible day off in Mulegé and/or Ciudad Constitución, and a day in hand for unexpected logistical setbacks, like the time taken to organise a fishing boat over to Los Hornitos beach.
+In terms of timing, You’ll probably want to put aside 11 riding days for this section, plus a possible day off in Mulegé and/or Ciudad Constitución, and a day in hand for unexpected logistical setbacks – like the time taken to organise a fishing boat over to Los Hornitos beach.
 This short boat ride leads into my favourite segment of the ride, a sandy track along a pencil-thin peninsula that traces the eastern fringes of the beautiful Bahía de la Concepción.
-So, call it two weeks.
-Depending on the time of year, you’ll likely be getting up early and taking a siesta at lunch to avoid the midday heat, or facing shorter riding days during the winter.
+So, call it two weeks, all in.
+Depending on the time of year, you’ll likely be getting up early and taking a siesta at lunch to avoid the midday heat, or facing shorter riding days during the winter, so don’t expect huge mileages unless all you want to do is ride.

 For the most part, food is relatively scarce outside of main resupply points.
 If you’re zoning in on this ride, I’d recommend bringing some quality dehydrated rations to supplement the bags of readily available fried beans, goat cheese, avocados, and tortillas.
 Pack some healthy snacks to provide a change from the omnipresent biscuits and quick-to-melt chocolates.
 My personal favourite was a locally made coconut bar laced with sugar and coloured like the Mexican flag, along with various nut-based candies.